-IPH has communicated with Group Businesses to explain our commitments and our approach to tackling modern slavery risks during FY22.
+IPH has communicated with member firms to explain our commitments and our approach to tackling modern slavery risks during FY23.
 In performing the actions described throughout this Statement, consultation included engagement with:

-- IPH's Modern Slavery Working Group; - the leaders of all Group Businesses as well as various levels of management within Group Businesses to discuss IPH's risk assessment activities, including those related to modern slavery risks:

-- IPH's Executive Risk Committee, to discuss the identification and management of risks generally across the IPH Group; and - the IPH Board of Directors.
+- IPH's Modern Slavery Working Group; - the leaders of all member firms as well as various levels of management within our member firms to discuss IPH's risk assessment activities, including those related to modern slavery risks; - IPH's Executive Risk Committee, to discuss the identification and management of risks generally across the IPH Group; and - the IPH Board of Directors.

 As noted above, the IPH Board has ultimate responsibility for overseeing the IPH Group's response to modern slavery risks.
-IPH's Risk Committee will continue to provide oversight of all risks across the IPH Group, including any modern slavery risks, and will manage potential risks by applying the updated risk management framework in place across the IPH Group.
+IPH's Risk Committee will continue to provide oversight of all risks across the IPH Group, including any modern slavery risks, and coordinate the management of potential risks by applying the updated risk management framework in place across the IPH Group.